TmaxSoftOfficial/Grafana/README.md

 # Grafana

-This is a group of Prometheus & Grafana Docker files with versions for HyperFrame Open Edition.
+This is a group of Grafana Docker files with versions for HyperFrame Open Edition.

 ### Prerequisites